tewhatuora/air-fhir-ig/input/pagecontent/generalNotes.md

 Each deviation is ranked and a score is calculated.
 Authorised applications receive DQ details in the [air-data-quality-assessment](StructureDefinition-air-data-quality-assessment.html) extension in responses to Create & Update interactions and the Immunization/_search operation.

 #### Exact Duplicates: status "entered-in-error" in response
-The status of the Immunization resource returned as "entered-in-error" in the response when a Create interaction is performed submitting data that exactly matches another record, apart from ModifiedSourceSystem, ModifiedBy, versionId and id.
+The status of the Immunization resource is returned as "entered-in-error" in the response when a Create interaction is performed submitting data that exactly matches another record.
+An exact match is when all values are the same, apart from ModifiedSourceSystem, ModifiedBy, versionId and id.
 The source Application must recognise this response and invalidate its record accordingly.

 ### HTTP Header Details
 #### Request Headers